 MobiLink works by lumping the results of multiple transactions on the remote database into one set of changes applied to the consolidated database.
 Since synchronization always occurs at a transaction boundary, referential integrity is preserved.
 The order of the individual changes made during the component transactions is not preserved: since uncommitted data is never replicated, data integrity is preserved.

-Ger For more information about synchronization strategies, including complete MobiLink documentation, see the MobiLink Synchronization User's Guide.

-Ger For an introduction to SQL Remote synchronization, see "Tutorial: Replicating Data with SQL Remote" on page 105.
-Introduction
+- For more information about synchronization strategies, including complete MobiLink documentation, see the "About This Manual" [MobiLink Synchronization User's Guide, page ??]. - For an introduction to SQL Remote synchronization, see "Tutorial: Replicating Data with SQL Remote" on page 93.